 Geology and Targets:

 The Northbelt property contains multiple gold-bearing shears that are the recognized hosts for gold deposits within the Yellowknife Gold district.
-Exploration by TerraX has identified seven main targets within a 10km long and 4km major flexure of the main Yellowknife Gold District Shear Zone known as the Barnet Deformation corridor and highlighted on the following map.
+Exploration by TerraX has identified main targets within a 10km long and 4km major flexure of the main Yellowknife Gold District Shear Zone.
+TerraX’s primary targets in the Northbelt area are Sam Otto and Crestaurum.

 Crestaurum: Drill intercept 5.0m @62.9g/t Au

 Mispickel: Drill Intercepts firstname.lastname@example.org g/t Au, 7.30m @23.60 g/t Au and 5.85m @ 29.85 g/t Au

 The property was explored at the beginning of the Yellowknife gold rush in the early 1940s.
 It was staked by multiple claimholders in 1944 with the discovery of the outcropping Crestaurum deposit.
 Drilling commenced in 1945 and the property was intermittently active throughout the 1960s and 1970s.
 By the 1970s Giant Gold Mines had largely consolidated the property and began serious exploration and by the end of the 1980s.
 Substantial drill programs had been completed.
 Additional exploration and drill programs were completed in the mid 1990's before the project went essentially dormant until acquisition by TerraX in 2013.
 Detailed mapping during this period confirmed that the property hosts the extension of the Yellowknife Gold Camp's gold bearing structures and that the stratigraphy associated with the large mines occurs on the property.
 It was also realized that numerous other sub-parallel structures host gold occurrences, including the Crestaurum deposit.